-IILM PGDM curriculum reflects the changing world of business and the skills required by students for future and is based on the concept of Assurance of Learning (AOL) and Programme Learning Goals (PLG) which get embedded in all modules and activities.
+IILM PGDM curriculum reflects the changing world of business and the skills required by students for future and are based on the concept of Assurance of Learning (AOL) and Programme Learning Goals (PLG) which get embedded in all modules and activities.
 As an institution, the updated curriculum and innovative pedagogy remains the fulcrum of the Post Graduate Programme in Management.
-The PGDM curriculum is benchmarked against some of the best institutions of the world and India, such as Stanford University Graduate School of Management, Wharton School of Management and Indian Institute of Management at Ahmedabad and Bangalore, The curriculum update goes through Academic Advisory Board comprising of top academicians of India and the world, followed by industry feedback.
+The PGDM curriculum is benchmarked against some of the best institutions of the world and India, such as Stanford University Graduate School of Management, Wharton School of Management and Indian Institute of Management at Ahmedabad and Bangalore.
+The curriculum is updated through industry roundtables and is approved by the Academic Advisory Board comprising of top academicians of India and abroad.
 Robust Curriculum and Pedagogy are the two pillars on which IILM management programme is based and help students broaden and deepen their understanding of the business world.

 The PGDM programme is delivered over six terms.
 The duration of each term is three months.
 The first year curriculum covers the basic courses in Accounting, Finance, Marketing, Organizational Behaviour, Human Resources Management, Strategy, Operations and Quantitative techniques.
 After completion of first year over three terms, each student has to go through two to three months mandatory summer internship programme.

-The second year PGDM programme consists of electives in dierent areas.
+The second year PGDM programme consists of electives in different areas.
 Students are encouraged to design their own specialization.
-Also, students can opt for electives from the area of Accounting and Finance, Marketing and Sales, Human Resources, Public Policy, Operations and General Management.
+Also, students can opt for electives from the area of Accounting and Finance, Marketing and Sales, Human Resources, Public Policy, Operations, Analytics and General Management.

 Summer Internship is an integral part of the curriculum at IILM.
 The short term experience during the summer internship offers an important opportunity to work closely with professionals in the chosen field and to develop knowledge, competencies, and experience related directly to career goals.
 Internships lead to new contacts, mentors and references.

-Summer Internships provides handson experience to the freshers and also acquaint students with the demands of the professional world in terms of knowledge, skill and attitude to perform effectively in a corporate setup.
+The Summer Internships program aims to provide handson experience to the freshers and also acquaint students with the demands of the professional world in terms of knowledge, skill and attitude to perform effectively in a corporate setup.
 Apart from experiential learning, summer internship prepare students with core knowledge and enables them to choose them specialized electives diligently in second year.